gilbertdyer2/UnityDrawingRecognition/README.md

 ## How it Works

+Character recognition is a tough problem.
+Currently, the most reliable method is through machine learning, which typically requires large amounts of drawn training data.

+The algorithm ignores the drawn order of points, as the order a character is drawn in can vary from person to person.
+As such, for use cases where order is important (e.g. gesture-based controls) and accuracy is highly valued, you may want to use a different approach (the [1$ Recognizer](https://depts.washington.edu/acelab/proj/dollar/index.html) great for this).

 When a drawing is converted to a character, it is stored as an instance of the “Bitmap” class.
 A Bitmap converts the points of a drawing into four different map-like representations: a **GridMap, CircleMap, HorizontalMap, and VerticalMap**.
 These representations each feature their own processes for creation and comparison score calculations.
 When two Bitmaps are compared, all four of these scores are multiplied by a set weight value then summed to even out each map's individual strengths and weaknesses.

 In general, GridMap works well for distorted characters that are squished or stretched, but is less effective for characters that   are prone to off-center like 'T'.